Structuralism (biology): Gould and Lewontin's spandrels

 An ornamented bridge spandrel.
 Steven J. Gould and Richard Lewontin argued that the triangular area is a byproduct of the adaptation of structures around it.

 In 1979, influenced by Seilacher among others, the paleontologist Stephen J. Gould and the population geneticist Richard Lewontin wrote what Wagner called "the most influential structuralist manifesto", "The Spandrels of San Marco and the Panglossian Paradigm".
 They pointed out that biological features (like architectural spandrels) did not necessarily have adaptation as their direct cause.
 Instead, architects couldn't help creating small triangular areas between arches and pillars, as arches need (evolve) to be curved, and pillars need to be vertical.
 The resulting spandrels are exaptations, consequences of other evolutionary changes.
 Evolution, they argued, did not select for a protruding human chin: instead, reducing the length of the tooth row left the jaw protruding.

 Müller and Newman's pre-Mendelian evolution

-Extreme structuralists like Gerd B. Müller and Stuart A. Newman, inheriting the viewpoint of D'Arcy Thompson, have proposed that physical laws of structure, not genetics, govern major diversifications such as the Cambrian explosion, followed later by co-opted genetic mechanisms.
-They argued further that there was a "pre-Mendelian" phase of the evolution of animals, involving physical forces, before genes took over.
+Extreme structuralists like Gerd B. Müller and Stuart A. Newman, building on the viewpoint of D'Arcy Thompson, have proposed that physical laws of structure, not genetics, govern major diversifications such as the Cambrian explosion, followed later by co-opted genetic mechanisms.
+They argue further that a "pre-Mendelian" phase of the evolution of animals, in which physical processes predominated, generated the earliest metazoan forms prior to their genetic consolidation.
 Darwinian biologists freely admit that physical factors such as surface tension can cause self-assembly, but insist that genes play a crucial role.
 They note for example that deep homologies between widely separated groups of organisms, such as the signalling pathways and transcription factors of choanoflagellates and metazoans, demonstrate that genes have been involved throughout evolutionary history.
+The contrast is one of emphasis, however, since Müller and Newman's proposals concern cellular clusters and postulate key roles for genes whose products mediate cell-cell interactions.
+Newman's more recent work has explored the transformations of specific developmental processes from the putatively originating "physico-genetic" stages to the later-evolved genetically "hard-wired" stages.